reuk/wayverb/docs_source/evaluation.md

 resonance at 400Hz as the previous test results.
 Given that models of different sizes exhibited resonance at the same frequency, but that changing the surface absorption causes the resonant frequency to move, it seems very likely that the resonant artefact is caused by the boundary model.
-Clearly, further tests are required in order to be certain.
+However, further tests are required in order to be certain.

 ![T30 in octave bands, for simulated rooms with different surface absorption